Much-admired Tour de France cyclist Poulidor dies at age 83

-The son of sharecroppers, Poulidor’s popularity was unmatched despite never winning the Tour.

-Nicknamed “Poupou” by his adoring fans, Poulidor was a loveable and down to earth competitor.
-He kept the same warmth and approachability after his career ended, always up for a chat with his admirers and ready to sign autographs or pose for pictures.
+A loveable and down-to-earth competitor, he kept the same warmth and approachability after his career ended, always up for a chat with his admirers and ready to sign autographs or pose for pictures.

+Nothing was too much trouble for the genial “Poupou” and fans loved him all over the nation.
+Two years ago, he shared a warm greeting with Macron after a stage during the 104th edition of the race.

+“He was a man of the people and never forgot where he came from” Tour director Christian Prudhomme told The Associated Press.
+“He spoke to people in the same manner, no matter if they were the French president or fans lining up the roads.
+He will be remembered as someone generous who rubbed shoulders with the greatest champions, who never complained and came very close to the Grail.
+A giant has passed.”

 Poulidor turned professional in 1960 and achieved much success with the French Mercier team before he retired in 1977, a year after he finished third in his final Tour de France behind Lucien Van Impe and Joop Zoetemelk at the age of 40.

-Poulidor’s career appeared somewhat cursed by ill fate, since it came during an era of greatness in cycling and wedged him between incredibly strong riders Anquetil and Merckx, who both won a record five Tours.
+His career appeared cursed by ill fate, however, since it came during an era of greatness in cycling and wedged him between two incredibly strong riders in Anquetil and Merckx.

 Despite falling short at the Tour, he was more than merely a second fiddle.
 He was an all-rounder graced by great climbing skills and posted prestigious wins at the Milan-San Remo and Walloon Arrow classics, the Spanish Vuelta — his only Grand Tour win — and the Paris-Nice stage race.